PRosenb/DeepSleepScheduler/README.md

        @param delayMillis: the time to wait in milliseconds until the callback shall be made */
     void scheduleDelayed(void (*callback)(), unsigned long delayMillis);
     /**
+      Schedule the callback after delayMillis milliseconds.
+      @param runnable: the Runnable on which the run() method will be called on the main thread
+      @param delayMillis: the time to wait in milliseconds until the callback shall be made */
+    void scheduleDelayed(Runnable *runnable, unsigned long delayMillis);

+    /**
        Schedule the callback uptimeMillis milliseconds after the device was started.